SSvetoslav/Saucedemo/README.md

 Navigate to the Actions tab in the GitHub repository.
 Select the latest run and locate the "Artifacts" section.
 Download the test report artifact for detailed results.

+NOTE: I am using the latest version of Selenium WebDriver and it is not necessary to specify the path to 'chromedriver.exe'.